 Participants, procedures

 We carried out ten FGDs and one stakeholder meeting.
+The core topics for the FGDs were identified by the research team, in consultation with local public health administrators, as priority areas for investigation.
 Four of the FGDs were with PPP, held in neighbourhoods characterized by high rates of poverty and NCDs.
 Nineteen of 22 PPP FGD participants were recruited through locally-administered but nationally-funded prenatal programs.
 In Hamilton, these programs combine weekly group prenatal education with meal preparation/consumption, provision of grocery store and prenatal multivitamin gift cards, and informal peer-to-peer and HSCP support (41).
 The remaining PPP participants were previous respondents to a [study name] survey who were of lower SEP and interested in follow-up.
 We present the socio-demographic characteristics of the PPP participants in Table 1.

 [Table 1 about here]